ijese-takkt/pe_automation/README.md

 ### `Demote ADO users for KKEU (DEMOTE ONE)`

 * Workflow file: `.github/workflows/demote-ado-users-KKEU_demote_one.yml`
-* Basically does the same as DRY_RUN version, plus:
+* Basically does the same as DRY_RUN version, but:
   * Sets `EXECUTION_MODE=DEMOTE_ONE`
   * Runs `ado/demote_org_users.py`
   * Commits and pushes `ado/outputs/` back to the repo so the status file reflects the changes.